aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

             result = formatting(data, "name", r'^[a-zA-Z]+$')

-This is the function used for this example.
-The inputs are the dataset,the column "name" and the pattern to see if it matches
+This is the function used for this example `formatting(df, "column", expression_pattern)`.

-formatting(df, "column", expression_pattern)

-The ouput will be 1 in this example, because 'ExampleText' matches the pattern.
+The inputs are the dataset,the column "name" and the pattern to see if it matches The ouput will be 1 in this example, because 'ExampleText' matches the pattern.